interstitialRedirectModalTitle

 Key Takeaways

-• The Nature Conservancy is protecting critical habitat for these native wild felines by connecting preserved land between two great mountain ranges: the Appalachians and the Highlands.
+• The Nature Conservancy is protecting critical habitat for these native wild felines and other species by protecting land between and along two ridges of the Appalachian Mountain range in New Jersey.

 Bobcats Without Borders

-We know that many species live and migrate through the Bobcat Alley region.
-Studies also show that plants and animals are moving 11 miles northward and 36 feet upslope every decade in response to changing environmental conditions, and that the Appalachians are a resilient refuge where this occurs.
+Bobcat Alley is critical not only as a home range for New Jersey’s iconic wildlife, but it also plays an outsized role for species migration in eastern North America.
+Studies show that plants and animals are moving 11 miles northward and 36 feet upslope every decade in response to changing environmental conditions and that the Appalachians are a resilient refuge where this occurs.
+Bobcat Alley is an important link between the central and northern sections of this migratory superhighway.

 Quote: Eric Olsen